mikee47/ConfigDB/README.rst

   Such definitions must be contained within the **$defs** section of the schema.
 - `Arrays`_ of simple types (including Strings) or objects are supported.
 - `Unions`_ can contain any one of a number of user-defined object types, and can be used in object arrays.
+- Null values are not supported.
+If encountered in existing datasets then ConfigDB uses the default value for the property.
+- Multiple property types, such as *"type": ["boolean", "null"]* are not supported.
+A type must be defined for all properties and must be a string value.
+This also applies to array items.

 Aliases